-Decisions of the Admissions Review Committee are final and may not be appealed.
-In some cases, the Admissions Review Committee may propose alternative plans for deferment or future re-application.
+While the Office of Admissions recognizes some admissions decisions as undesirable, decisions of the Admissions Review Committee are final and may not be appealed.
+In some cases, the Admissions Review Committee may propose and approve alternative plans for deferment or future re- application.
 Applicants who are denied admission to the University must wait one calendar year to re-apply.